zamzterz/cognito-demo/README.md

 Try uploading some content to the S3 bucket and refresh the page to view it! 🎉

 ## Using the CLI app
-The CLI is a simple script fetching that accepts username and password directly and uses them to obtain tokens from Cognito.
+The CLI is a simple script that accepts username and password directly and uses them to obtain tokens from Cognito.
 Run it with:
 ```console
 $ python cli.py <client id> <username>
 ```
-and enter the password and MFA code (if configured for the user) when prompted.
+and enter the password and configure/confirm MFA code when prompted.